doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

       * [SqlServerDsc](https://github.com/dsccommunity/SqlServerDsc)
       * [cChoco](https://github.com/chocolatey/cChoco)
   * Imports [DSC Configurations](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-getting-started#create-a-dsc-configuration) used in this sample.
-    * [JumpBoxConfig.ps1](./JumpBoxConfig.ps1): domain joins a Windows Server virtual machine and configures it as jumpbox.
+    * [JumpBoxConfig.ps1](./JumpBoxConfig.ps1): domain joins a Windows Server virtual machine and adds it to a `JumpBoxes` security group, then and configures it as jumpbox.
-    * [MssqlVmConfig.ps1](./MssqlVmConfig.ps1): domain joins a Windows Server virtual machine creating using the [SQL Server virtual machines in Azure](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-server-on-azure-vm-iaas-what-is-overview#payasyougo) offering, configures Windows Firewall rules and configures SQL Server logins.
+    * [MssqlVmConfig.ps1](./MssqlVmConfig.ps1): domain joins a Windows Server virtual machine and adds it to a `DatabaseServers` security group, then configures it as a database server.
   * [Compiles DSC Configurations](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-compile) so they can be used later to [Register a VM to be managed by State Configuration](https://docs.microsoft.com/en-us/azure/automation/tutorial-configure-servers-desired-state#register-a-vm-to-be-managed-by-state-configuration).

 ### Terraform Resources